Stop the Bombplex

 State of the Proposal

 DOE is required by law to analyze possible alternatives to the Bombplex.
-In the fall of 2006, DOE held scoping hearings across the country in order to get public input as to what we wanted them to analyse.
-Over 32,000 comments were sent in from around the country, the majority were in opposition to DOE's proposal and requested that they include an alternative in which the U.S. complied with the Nuclear Nonproliferation Treaty.
+They held scoping hearings across the country in order to get public input as to what we wanted them to analyse.
+Over 32,000 comments were sent in from around the country, the majority were in opposition to DOE's proposal and requested that they include an alternative in which DOE complied with the Nuclear Nonproliferation Treaty.